schmittjoh/php-option/README.md

 ## Installation

-Installation is super-easy via composer:
+Installation is super-easy via [Composer](https://getcomposer.org/):

 ```bash
 $ composer require phpoption/phpoption
 ```

-or add it to your `composer.json` file.
+or add it by hand to your `composer.json` file.

 ## Usage